If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 This is software may be illegal in some countries.

 In Germany, it is a felony to distribute hacker tools that only have malicious purpose (Hacker Paragraph, §202c StGB).
 Some allowance is given to "dual purpose" tools that also allow administrative work, but SUSE Linux GmbH's legal department reserves the right to reject and restrict a particular submission to the Open Build Service.
-As the OBS is hosted in Germany and responsibly hosted by SUSE as part of Micro Focus International, it is usually covered by German, UK and US laws.
+As the OBS is hosted in Germany and responsibly hosted by SUSE, it is usually covered by German, UK and US laws.
 The list includes, but is not limited to:

 - keyloggers like logkey